jrayx/deep-journal/README.md

 # deep-journal
-Like to use LLMs, but don't want to give your chat data up?
+Like to use LLMs, but don't want to give your chat data up to third parties?
 Use this.
 Everything runs on your machine and stores your chat data to a local SQLite database file (data/journal.db).
 Installable via a lightweight installer.

 Technologies:
 - LLM Model: deepseek-r1:1.5b